Guest Post by Louis Toms (owner of Carolina Comic Geek, a Pinterest board which catalogs birthdays of anime, cartoon, comic, and manga characters).

 Usagi Tsukino has become an iconic character, earning the distinction as the first modern magical girl.
-We only need to attend a convention to find evidence of Sailor Moon’s influence within anime culture.
+We only need to attend a convention to find evidence of Sailor Moon’s influence on anime culture.
 Her status is a bit surprising considering DiC Entertainment and Bandai struggled with naming Usagi in the English dubs, choosing both Serena and Victoria.
-Regardless of one’s personal opinions, we need to acknowledge the contribution of Naoko Takeuchi’s Sailor Moon on anime and fan culture.
+Regardless of one’s personal opinions, we need to acknowledge the contribution of Naoko Takeuchi’s Sailor Moon to anime and fan culture.

 1. Spike Spiegel